ansible-collections/ibm_zos_ims/docs/source/life-cycle.rst

 ==========

 The IBM z/OS® IMS (``ibm_zos_ims``) collection is developed and released on a flexible release cycle.
 Occasionally, the cycle may be extended to properly implement and test larger changes before a new release is made available.
-End of Life (EOL) for this collection generally depends on the Z Open Automation Utilties and IBM z/OS Core end of service.

 Product life cycle
 ==================